-This physical dimension of the solvent explains two consequences in humans, that are common to all fat solvents:
+This physical dimension of the solvent explains three consequences on humans, that are common to all fat solvents:

 acute inebriating effects with, as for ethyl alcohol, an excitement phase followed by sedation, which may lead to coma and death.

-chronic effects: organic psycho-syndromes associating memory problems, temper disorders, and various other malfunctions of the central nervous system.
+- chronic effects: organic psycho-syndromes associating memory problems, temper disorders, and various other malfunctions of the central nervous system.
+Chronic painter’s syndrome

 These common effects are explained by the solvation of body fats and the action of the solvent on nerve impulse conduction.